 The ring-necked pheasant is long-tailed and chickenlike.
+It is native to Asia and has been introduced to North America.
 The adult male is an iridescent mix of bronze, green, and black, with a red fleshy patch of skin around the eye and usually a white ring around the neck.
 The female is brown with a pointed tail, not rounded as in grouse and prairie-chickens.
-The voice of male is a harsh two-syllable SCAA-konk; the hen’s is a soft keea, keea.
+The voice of the male is a harsh two-syllable SCAA-konk; the hen’s is a soft keea, keea.

 Similar species: The greater prairie-chicken, a state-endangered species native to Missouri’s prairies, is also chickenlike but has a much shorter tail and more strongly barred coloration.